IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/examples/panelhierarchy/README.md

-# Adding a custom panel type to the system UI

-This directory contains an example system UI that supports a custom panel type, `CustomSystemUiPanel`, including a frontend that uses this panel type.
+# Panel hierarchy example application

+## Introduction

+An example that shows how to build a panel hierarchy, where individual task panels add other task panels to the stack.
+The frontend provides the `HierarchyRootPanel` with an `AddPanel` callback that it can use to add other panels to the stack.

 ## Copyright